 - Is a low CTR always a bad thing?

 We’ve written this guide to give you a better understanding of CTR and how it fits into your PPC campaigns.

 What is Click-Through Rate, and how is it calculated?

 We’ll start with the basics – what does CTR mean?
 It is the percentage of ad impressions that resulted in a click.
 To work out the percentage; you divide the number of total impressions by the number of total clicks and then multiply by 100.
-It might sound confusing, but here’s an example; if you have a PPC ad with 100 impressions and 10 clicks – that will make your CTR 10 percent.
+It might sound a bit confusing, but here’s an example; if you have a PPC ad with 100 impressions and 10 clicks – that will make your CTR 10 percent.

 So, it tells you how relevant your ad is to user searches.
 If you have a high CTR, then your ad is likely answering search queries and is therefore highly relevant.
-If you have a low CTR, your ad is not satisfying many users and is less relevant.
+If you have a low CTR, your ad is not satisfying many users – making it less relevant.

 Your CTR will help to determine what you need to change in your ads to gain more clicks.
-The main goal of any PPC campaign is to engage more users who will complete your desired action (getting in touch or making a purchase etc).
+After all, the main goal of any PPC campaign is to engage more users who will complete your desired action (getting in touch or making a purchase etc).
 Your CTR is a great way of knowing where you need to focus on improve your ad relevancy.

 What exactly is a good CTR?

 As a digital agency, we are often asked how to get a good CTR, or what a good CTR is.
 Your ideal percentage takes time to determine, and not everyone will be aiming for the same average.
-As with most aspects of PPC – it depends on a number of factors, for example:
+As with most aspects of PPC – it depends on a number of things, such as:

 - The type of industry you work in